 So you ask yourself, how can I avoid my business depending too much on me?
 How can I avoid the owner’s trap?
 First, let’s consider what you are trying to get from your business.

 A common theme amongst entrepreneurs is the concept of freedom.
-This could be freedom over our time, financial freedom, or even mind freedom (having clear headspace to make decisions).
+This could be financial freedom, freedom over our time, or even freedom of the mind [having clear headspace to make decisions].